timeofdave/timeofdave.github.io/README.md

 ![Screenshot of Bermuda]({{ BASE_PATH }}/bermuda-demo1.png)

-Bermuda is a board game, not a video game, but there's also a companion app/website that you'll need to play the game.
+Bermuda is a board game, not a video game, but there's also a companion app/website that you'll use to play the game.
 This project has been my most structured attempt at game design to date, requiring extensive economy, pace, and randomness balancing.
 But it has also been an outlet for my artistic side, letting me design tiles, cards, and documentation which meet my personal standards of attractiveness and functionality.